 Quantum Computing – Rather than storing and processing information using miniature transistors contained in silicon chips, quantum computers work with data using the quantum-mechanical states of sub-atomic particles.
 Due to the peculiarities of quantum mechanics, each quantum computing ‘qubit’ can store a value of both ‘1’ and ‘0’ simultaneously, thereby allowing quantum computers to move beyond the limitations of binary processing.

 Synthetic Biology – Synthetic biology applies an engineering mentality to biology.
 Whereas “traditional” genetic engineers splice a gene or two from one existing species into another, synthetic biologists radically alter existing life for new purposes.
 They have also started to create new forms of life from scratch using standardized genetic components termed ‘biobricks’.

 Given that the time from concept to opening day can be 2 years or more, planning for the changes that new technologies demand is critical so that the design of the technology is equipped to handle foreseeable changes.
 This is why NTI trademarked the phrase, Planning Before Building.
 It is what we do.
 Not all changes in technology become worthy of mentioning to our clients.
-Some never pan out, and many of them as evidenced in the 11 technologies listed above, do not affect our industry.
+Some never pan out, and many of them never pan out.
+You may never again hear about some of the 11 technologies to watch listed above.
 However, it only takes one to start changing our lives in ways we cannot foresee… as the cell phone proved not all that long ago.

 by John Davis – Business Development Director – NTI